Lonicera tatarica: Ecology

 The species threatens native habitats because the plants grow quickly and form thick, impenetrable mats that smother their competitors.
 It most commonly invades thickets, open woodlands, roadsides and fence rows.
 Animals such as birds and mammals disperse the seeds, causing a rapid spread which often leads to a dense understory thicket that not only restricts native plant growth but also inhibits biodiversity.
 Once L. tatarica is introduced into an environment, it is hard to control the growth of the plant in nature because honeysuckles grow at high density.
 In addition to high densities, L. tatarica has the ability to suppress the growth of other native plants in the area, thus creating monocultures.
 Problems reported with the invasion of L. tatarica include depletion of soil moisture and nutrients, allelopathic chemicals functioning to chemically alter the growth of native plants, and reductions in the density of tree seedlings in the area.

 The wood invokes a behavioural response in about half of domestic cats.
 Of cats that do not respond to catnip, one third respond to Tatarian honeysuckle.

+In its native habitat, Tatarian honeysuckle is a host plant to at least 16 Lepidoptera species, including Limenitis camilla, Limenitis helmanni and Perittia sibirica.